-- For relief from pain - Standard Paracetamol will be administered in liquid or tablet form for the relief of pain i.e. period pain, migraine. - For mild allergic reaction anti-histamine (see Anaphylaxis) NB parental consent should be gained for those pupils known to require anti-histamine as part of their IHCP.
-Verbal consent to administer for hay fever will be gained at the time of administration by contacting the parents and this will be recorded in writing.
-In an emergency medication can be administered with the consent of the emergency services.

-- For travel sickness medication will be administered if required before educational visits and must be age appropriate and supplied by the parent/guardian in its original packaging with the PIL if available.
-Parental consent to administer gained as part of the educational or residential visit. - For sore skin due to excessive washing during the COVID 19 pandemic E45 hand cream.
+- For relief from pain - Standard Paracetamol will be administered in liquid or tablet form for the relief of pain i.e. period pain, migraine. - For mild allergic reaction anti-histamine (see Anaphylaxis) - For travel sickness medication will be administered if required before educational visits and must be age appropriate and supplied by the parent/guardian in its original packaging with the PIL if available.

-Only 1 dose of any of the above medications suitable to the weight and age of the pupil will be administered during the school day with the exception of E45 hand cream which can be administered as required with parental consent gained using template B.
+Only 1 dose of any of the above medications suitable to the weight and age of the pupil will be administered during the school day.